Rev. Xxx Xxx

 Gary has been part of the St. Andrew UCC financial team for the past 15 years.
 After receiving an electronic engineering degree from the University of Minnesota and an Army tour in Hawaii, he spent a career in the semiconductor/microchip business.
 This provided an opportunity to live in Egypt, Spain, Malaysia, and the Philippines.
 After his wife died, he drove from Silicon Valley, California, to Sarasota with his two cats, Cleo and Neffie.

 Paul grew up in Seattle.
 With his wife, Peg, Paul moved to Sarasota in 1982.
 He was called to be the Pastor of St. Andrew UCC and he retired in 1996 as Pastor Emeritus.
 Paul graduated from Purdue with a degree in electrical engineering and he worked for General Electric for 14 years.
 He resigned to enter Eden Seminary in St. Louis, accompanied by Peg and their 3 children, ages 2, 4, and 6.
 He was ordained in Indiana in 1967 and earned his Doctorate in Ministry in 1989 from Eden.
-A co-chair of the Board of Missions and Outreach, Paul found St. Andrew UCC an inviting, caring people, particularly because it is Open and Affirming, strong in social justice and compassion ministries, and committed to more fully living the faith in all of life.
-Paul enjoys reading and writing book reviews for clergy, writing articles on pastoral/congregational life, is an active member of the Academy of Parish Clergy, and is currently writing his extended memoirs.––
+Paul served as co-chair of our Board of Missions and Outreach.
+He found St. Andrew UCC an inviting, caring people, particularly because it is Open and Affirming, strong in social justice and compassion ministries, and committed to more fully living the faith in all of life.
+Paul was an active member of the Academy of Parish Clergy.